Aaliyah1699/Py-CodeClinic/README.md

 ## Introduction

 **CodeClinic AI** isn't your ordinary chatbot - it's a virtual coding assistant equipped with the latest technologies to help you conquer any coding challenge with ease.
-Powered by Python, Django, and the OpenAI API, this web app revolutionizes the way you interact with code.
+Powered by Python, Django, SQLite , and the OpenAI API, this web app revolutionizes the way you interact with code.

 ## Key Features